93geraldtee/93geraldtee.github.io/_posts/2019-12-22-why_software_engineering.markdown

 permalink:  why_software_engineering
 ---

 For a while I’ve struggled with direction and have many interests.
-I’ve had jobs working in kitchens, doing photoshoots, taught guitar… but couldn't picture myself making a lucrative career.
+I’ve had jobs working in kitchens, doing photoshoots, taught guitar… but couldn't picture myself making a career out of my hobbies.
 I was convinced by my family to go into healthcare, so I reluctantly decided to pursue that field because there’s good jobs and I didn’t know what else to do.
 Studying in the technology fields was always an option, but I thought that it was out of my reach to learn and went with what others told me.

 Fast forward to college in 2011, I went in as a Biology major.
 I switched majors arounds and in 2017, graduated with high honors in Exercise Science and went straight to an Accelerated Nursing Program in California.
 I felt proud of myself for achieving honors and learned I could achieve my goal if I worked for it, yet, I constantly had a gut feeling that this wasn’t right and I was incredibly unhappy with that path.
 After a few months, I withdrew from nursing school and went back to NJ a couple months ago, feeling like I've failed.
 So much has happened this year, but I guess that's how life works!